puppiesjones/kajmar/README.md

 ### Our Story

-This is all about us, how we acquired our first weimaraner, and how we started our business.
+This is all about us, how we acquired our first weimaraner, and how we started our dog family.

 ### Puppies and Planned Litters
 All current puppies have been spoken for, none available.